 Prior to Joining Your Class: Create a College Board Account

-- All students need to have a College Board account in order to register for AP exams.
+- All students need to have a College Board account in order to register for AP classes and exams.

 - This account should be created by the student and utilizes a non-school e-mail address.
 This account will follow you after your high school career.

 - If you already have a College Board account, ensure that you can log-in successfully.

 - DO NOT create multiple College Board accounts.
 If you need help accessing your account please visit their Account Help Page.